gaserslav/Text-encrypter/README.md

 >Here is how it works

+1. Select empty file where will be all data stored

 ![pic1](https://i.ibb.co/tc0zNWY/Bez-naslova.png)

-its important to select empty file (because otherwise program will think that there is already encrypted data in that file and will try to decrypt it(it make you insert key))
+note:: its important to select empty file (because otherwise program will think that there is already encrypted data in that file and will try to decrypt it(it make you insert key))

+2. Insert password that key will be generated from (remember it or you wont be able to access that file)

 ![pic2](https://i.ibb.co/bszLTPX/Bez-naslova.png)

-type some sh*t
+3. type some sh*t

 ![pic](https://i.ibb.co/QQvny0f/Bez-naslova.png)